Fast, accurate and lightweight sequential simulation-based inference using Gaussian locally linear mappings: BIC computation for selecting

 where $\operatorname{nbpar}_\Sigma$ and $\operatorname{nbpar}_\Gamma$ are the number of parameters in the covariance matrices $\tilde{\Sigma}_k$ and $\tilde{\Gamma}_k$, respectively.
 The covariance structure of the matrices $\tilde{\Sigma}_k$ and $\tilde{\Gamma}_k$ can be constrained to reduce the number of parameters that GLLiM needs to estimate.
 One possible constraint is to set the covariance matrices to be isotropic, which means that they are set to be proportional to the identity matrix, which is the default in the \texttt{xLLiM} package \citep{xllim}.

 The GLLiM implementation in the \texttt{xLLiM} package removes a mixture component $k$ if the mixture probability becomes zero.
 Empirically it was found that when mixture probabilities becomes very small, GLLiM could occasionally crash with errors about failed internal matrix inversions.
-To prevent this, a threshold was set to remove mixture components with probabilities $\tilde{\eta}_k(\btheta)$ below this threshold, which we set to be 0.005 for the multiple hyperboloid and Ornstein-Uhlenbeck models, zero for Two Moons (hence no component was deleted) or 0.03 for Bernoulli GLM and SLCP models.
+To prevent this, a threshold was set within SeMPLE to remove mixture components with probabilities $\tilde{\eta}_k(\btheta)$ below this threshold, which we set to be 0.005 for the multiple hyperboloid, Ornstein-Uhlenbeck, Lotka-Volterra and the biological SDE model, zero for Two Moons (hence no component was deleted) or 0.03 for Bernoulli GLM and SLCP models.
 This check was repeated in every round of SeMPLE.
 This shows the need for setting reasonable initial number of mixture components $K$, as setting a too large value inflates the problem of small mixture component probabilities.
 However, in several cases our inference tasks worked out-of-the-box by setting the initial value to $K=20$ or 30.